Australia: Bushfire crisis triggers mass protests | DW | 10.01.2020

 Protesting not 'appropriate'

 Friday's events ignited controversy over the timing of the protests.
-Victoria state Premier Daniel Andrews said the rallies were timed inappropriately and would avert police resources.
+Victoria state Premier Daniel Andrews said the rallies were timed inappropriately and would divert police resources.

 "Common sense tells you that there are other times to make your point," he told a televised briefing.
 "I respect people's right to have a view, I tend to agree with a lot of the points that are being made — climate change is real — but there is a time and a place for everything and I just don't think a protest tonight was the appropriate thing."